hach2adi/hach2adi/README.md

 - 🔭 I’m working **on enhancing my programming skills and exploring new technologies in the field of artificial intelligence.**

-- 🌱 I’m currently learning **advanced machine learning techniques and diving deeper into natural language processing.**
+- 🌱 I’m next planning on exploring **machine **learning techniques and diving deeper into natural language processing.**

 - 👯 I’m looking to collaborate on **innovative projects that leverage technology to address real-world challenges and make a positive impact.**

 - 🤝 I’m looking for help with **refining my understanding of distributed systems and optimizing code for performance.**

-- 💬 Ask me about **the latest trends in AI, software development best practices, or recommendations for interesting books on technology and science.**
+- 💬 Ask me about **the latest trends in AI, web development best practices, or recommendations for interesting books on technology and science.**

 - 📫 How to reach me: **Feel free to connect with me on LinkedIn or drop me an email at [hachchadi.oumaima@gmail.com].**